LFTechFarm/UI_annotation/README.md

 ---

 ### 6️⃣ Use Machine Vision Tools 📷
+This section (Right) aims to use machine vision tool to ease annotation, you need to adjust the parameters to performe corectly the annotation.
 Currently supported tools for assisting annotation:

 - **Excessive Green Mask** 🌿 -> Other index will come later